winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 We’ve gone to great lengths to make adopting the language as easy as possible with the following features:

 - Easy to learn because it is similar to other languages.
-- Works seamlessly with your existing stack and tools (especially deployment and management)
+- Works seamlessly with your existing stack and tools (especially deployment and management).
-- Mature ecosystem - import any NPM module or Terraform resource into your code
+- Mature ecosystem - import any NPM module or Terraform resource into your code.
-- Integrates into existing code bases - write runtime code in other languages and reference it with Wing
+- Integrates into existing code bases - write runtime code in other languages and reference it with Wing.

 Furthermore, we believe that in the era of AI, adopting a new language like Winglang is easier for humans as AI assists in writing code in unfamiliar languages and frameworks and simplifies the migration of existing code to new languages.